NyalaDev/edu-backend/README.md

-# Nyala Edu backend (Orula)

-Edu and Training website back-end.
-Built with Strapi
+# Barmaga.IO Backend API

+Barmaga.io, an open source education/learning platform.
+This is the back-end side of the project.
+If you are looking for the back-end api please go tot this project [edu-ui](https://github.com/NyalaDev/edu-ui)

 ## Requirements

 - NodeJS
 - PostgresSQL (Recommended to use docker)
-- Algolia Account
 - Youtube API Key
+- Algolia Account (If you want to enable search and indexing)

 ## Starting the database setup

-This project uses PostgreSQL database, recommended way is to use docker to setup the database.
+This project uses PostgreSQL database, the recommended way is to use docker to setup the database.
+There is a docker compose file included with the project for the database.

-> If you are not using docker, then figure out how to create the database yourself
+- Make sure you have Docker installed
 - Run the command in the project root

 ```